leemyongpakva/blockreassurance/README.md

 ## Multistore compatibility

 This module is not compatible with the multistore :x: <br/>
-The module can only specify if block reasassurance is displayed from one shop to another but the configuration is common to all shops.
+The module can not specify if block reasassurance is displayed from one shop to another, and the configuration is common to all shops.

 ## Reporting issues